Need snack ideas for traveling with babies or toddlers?

-HEADING OVER THE RIVER AND THROUGH the traffic?
-If you’re flying, driving or otherwise slugging your way through the crowds to be with loved ones this year, you’ll need sustenance along the way (and maybe booze, but that’s a different blog).
 Since we live overseas, this post will be geared toward plane travel but it all works for for car trips too.
 The point is, it’s a long way and the last thing you want to worry about is who’s hungry, and whether it’s worth buying a $6 bag of chips in the air.
-(Probably, sigh.)

 On long trips with someone under 3 feet tall, ANYTHING can count as an activity.
 This is not the time to worry about whether food as an antidote to boredom will cause eating disorders down the road–it’s just one day.
 You can teach your kids healthy eating habits during the rest of their lives.
-But still, for the sanity of your family and those around you, keeping the sugar down is an important anti-meltdown measure.
+With one caveat: For the sanity of your family and those around you, try to limit sugar as an anti-meltdown measure.

 - Rice cakes.
 Some kids love them.